Public Restrooms & Travel Tips

 In addition to Illinois, Kentucky, Minnesota, Texas, and Washington require businesses to provide restroom access to those with chronic conditions like IC.
 Most laws direct you to present a letter from your physician when asking to use a restroom.
 Similar legislation is pending in other states, including Connecticut, Delaware, Florida, Maryland, Massachusetts, Michigan, New York, Ohio, Oklahoma, Pennsylvania, and Tennessee.

 Websites Offer Databases of Restrooms

-New online services help you locate public restrooms in the US and abroad:
+Online services and apps can help you locate public restrooms in the US and abroad.